powerpak/pathospot-compare/README.md

 If you used Vagrant to get started, it automatically downloads an [example dataset (tar.gz)][mrsa.tar.gz] for MRSA isolates at Mount Sinai.
 The genomes are saved at `example/igb` and their metadata is in `example/mrsa.db`.
 Default environment variables in `scripts/env.sh` are configured so that the pipeline will run on the example data.

-To run the full analysis:
+To run the full analysis, run the following, which invokes the three main tasks (`parsnp`, `epi`, and `encounters`, explained more below).

-    $ IN_QUERY="1=1" rake parsnp epi encounters
+    $ rake all

-which runs the three main tasks (`parsnp`, `epi`, and `encounters`).
-When the pipeline is finished, there will be four output files saved into `out/`, which include a YYYY-MM-DD formatted date in the filename and have the following extensions:
+When the analysis finishes, there will be four output files saved into `out/`, which include a YYYY-MM-DD formatted date in the filename and have the following extensions:

 - `.parsnp.heatmap.json` → made by `parsnp`; contains the genomic SNP distance matrix
 - `.parsnp.vcfs.npz` → made by `parsnp`; contains SNP variant data for each genome